justlucdewit/bitb33per/README.md

 ##

-###### Bitb33per is a 8bit music engine for Windows writen in pure c. it has its own language wich someone can easily write and read custom songs in!
+###### Bitb33per is a 8bit music engine for Windows writen in pure C. It has its own language wich someone can easily write and read custom songs in!

 ##

-### how to install Bitb33per
+### How to install Bitb33per
-###### - the first thing that you need to do is, to download the Bitb33per, the only thing you need is the `bitb33p.exe` file found in this repo. either download the repo as a zip file or git clone it with `git clone https://github.com/justlucdewit/bitb33per`
+###### - The first thing that you need to do is, to download the Bitb33per.
+The only thing you need is the `bitb33p.exe` file found in this repo.
+Either download the repo as a zip file or Git clone it with the command `git clone https://github.com/justlucdewit/bitb33per` .

-###### - when you have `bitb33p` downloaded, you have to put the folder containing the executable  in your PATH, if u do not know how to do this. please read [this](https://www.itprotoday.com/cloud-computing/how-can-i-add-new-folder-my-system-path) article
+###### - When you have `bitb33p.exe` downloaded, you have to put the folder containing the executable in your PATH.
+If u do not know how to do this. please read [this](https://www.itprotoday.com/cloud-computing/how-can-i-add-new-folder-my-system-path) article.

 ##

-### how to use Bitb33per
+### How to use Bitb33per
-###### to run a `.b33p` file (wich contains the song) you need to go to cmd and execute the following command: `bitb33p filename.b33p` where filename is the name of your file
+###### To run a `.b33p` file (wich contains the song) you need to go to cmd and execute the following command: `bitb33p filename.b33p` where filename is the name of your file.

 ##

-### standard songs
+### Standard songs
 ###### Bitb33per comes with a number of standard songs including:
 - mario theme song

 ##

-### how to write your own songs
+### How to write your own songs
 ###### Bitb33per comes with a number of syntax components:

     Comments

-    comments are texts that are ignored by the interpreter. they are used by the programmer to identify what part of the code they are looking at, or hinting future programmers what the code means
+    Comments are texts that are ignored by the interpreter.
+    They are used by the programmer to identify what part of the code they are looking at, or hinting future programmers what the code means.

-    in Bitb33per you define a comment with the character #, everything after that gets turned into a comment and will be ignored
+    In Bitb33per you define a comment with the character #, everything after that gets turned into a comment and will be ignored.

+    Example code:

+    #i am a comment
+    #that means that i am ignore
+    #simple :)

+#

+    Notes

+    A note, is a set of frequency and duration, sepperated with a semi-colon (;) The frequency is an integer measured in Hz and the duration is measured in 1000th of a quater note

+    so:
+    a duration of 1000 is a quaternote a duration of 500 is a 8th note a duration of 250 is a 16th note etc

+    Example code: